 pH range: 5-7

 Compared to the other two varieties of catfish mentioned above, the brown bullhead catfish mature more slowly but are still hardy and grow well in the aquaponics system.
 This catfish variety has an olive/brown color that fades to cream on its belly.
-The brown bullhead catfish will have a muddy taste when grown in unclean water.
+The brown bullhead catfish will taste muddy when grown in unclean water.

-The channel and eel tailed catfish grow faster at high temperatures and can be stocked in high densities.
-The brown bullhead catfish’s growth rate is not as fast as the other two.
+The channel and eel-tailed catfish grow faster at high temperatures and can be stocked in high densities.
+The brown bullhead catfish's growth rate is not as quick as the other two.

 Growing Requirements for Catfish in Aquaponics

-Catfish can grow up to three pounds, so you will need a larger fish tank depending on how many catfish you want to raise.
+6. Tank Size: Catfish can grow up to three pounds, so you need a larger fish tank.

 How to Introduce Catfish Into Your System